jingliangwei/blog/docs/hw/observational_astro/work2.md

 ## gain zero point from 42crossmatch.py
 mag_zp = 22.921860444806008

-# ignore this part
-# the atmosphere extinction (used in 53extinction.py)
-k = 0
-# the airmass of frame field (used in 53extinction.py)
-## gain airmass from 2format.py
-X = 1.108257574223502

 # identify if the star belongs to the clusters
 ## gain from 72check.py
 distance_median = 1660.0017621596332